Updated April 3, 2017

 - April to June: Home improvement stores and wholesale clubs.

 - July to September: TBA.

 - October to December: TBA.

-The fine print: You can only earn 5% cash back on up to $1,500 spent in total across the two activated categories.
+The fine print: You can only earn 5% cash back on up to $1,500 of spend each quarter you activate.
 Once you’ve hit that cap, you’ll earn 1% on the rest of your purchases.
 This adds up to a $75 maximum return on your rotating bonus categories.
-You can set up email alerts to be notified when it’s time to activate quarterly categories and will also be prompted when you log into your account.
 There is no annual fee.

 Nusenda Visa Platinum Cash Rewards: Best for Gas and Restaurants in 2017